emilyfuhrman/datavis_design/2017_Fall/Studios/04_Introduction_to_Mapping_with_QGIS_and_CARTO.md

 ![QGIS Import Controls](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/04/08_QGIS_Zoom_Controls.png)

 * If you ever lose sight of a selected layer, tap the `Zoom Full` magnifying glass to recenter.
+We can test this on an actual file in a moment.

 #### Importing TIGER Shapefiles